neboat/opencilk-ppopp-23-ae/README.md

 filenames, `<tag>` denotes a ***run tag***, which identifies the run by the year, month, day, hour, and minute of the invocation of `run_tests.py`.
 If small inputs are used, the run tag will also include the keyword `small`.
-On completion, the `run_tests.py` script will report the tag for its run.
+On completion, `run_tests.py` reports the run tag for its run.

 You can copy the CSV files produced by `run_tests.py` out of the Docker container using the `docker cp` command outside of the container.
-For example, running the following commands outside of the Docker container will copy the four CSV files with aggregated performance results out, replacing `<tag>` with the run tag:
+For example, running the following commands outside of the Docker container --- replacing `<tag>` with the run tag --- will copy the four CSV files with aggregated performance results out:

 ```console
 docker cp `docker ps -alq`:/usr/local/src/ppopp-23-ae/baseline-<tag>.csv .